 External wall insulation and Environment

-By minimising the use of your gas boiler (having insulated the walls), you produce less carbon emissions as a result.
+By minimising the use of your gas boiler (having insulated the walls), you produce fewer carbon emissions as a result.
 Burning fossil fuels (including mains gas) is one of the major factors driving global warming.
-So by installing solid wall insulation you are doing your bit for the environment too!
+So by installing solid wall insulation, you are doing your bit for the environment too!

 Along with its fantastic thermal insulating qualities, external solid wall insulation can also improve acoustic insulation qualities of the property.
 Therefore if you live on a busy road or on a flight path, then external solid wall insulation can help keep those loud noises out helping ensure you have a restful night

 Old properties built with solid brick can often crumble and lose some of their strength over time.
 Installing external solid wall insulation not only gives the walls a bit of structural strength but also provides a barrier to the elements that may be damaging the brickwork underneath.